ME-ICA/tedana/docs/governance.rst

 Governance
 ==========
 Governance is a hugely important part of any project.
-It is especially important to have clear process and communication channels for open source projects that rely on a distributed network of volunteers, such as ``tedana``.
+It is especially important to have clear processes and communication channels for open source projects that rely on a distributed network of volunteers, such as ``tedana``.